Commercial Entrance Safety & Compliance in NY & NJ

 | Automatic door inspection readiness | Doors that are not being checked and maintained properly can fall out of safe operating condition without obvious warning | AAADM inspection support |

-| Accessible entry performance | Public-facing and commercial facilities need entrances that remain readily usable and not just technically operable | Review entrance condition, activation, and access behavior |
+| Accessible entry performance | Public-facing and commercial facilities need entrances that remain readily usable, not just technically operable | Review entrance condition, activation, and access behavior |

 | Worn or outdated hardware | Aging systems often create risk slowly through inconsistent behavior, poor timing, or recurring failures | Maintenance or modernization |

-| Controlled entry coordination | Access-controlled entrances can create compliance and usability issues when security logic and automatic door behavior are poorly aligned | Access control integration |
+| Controlled entry coordination | Entrances with access control can create compliance and usability issues when security logic and automatic door behavior are poorly aligned | Review full entry system coordination with a certified technician |

 Most owners do not go looking for this service because they woke up excited about standards.
 They usually get here because something at the entrance is already telling them the building is getting too close to the line.
 Maybe the door has started acting inconsistently.
 Maybe an inspection is coming.
 Maybe the property has recurring complaints.
 Maybe a facilities team knows the system has not been looked at properly in too long.
 That is typically the moment when compliance moves from theory to reality.